Ingeodev/app_ciudadana_backend/README.md

 > ```

 ##### _POST_ update advertisement
-\(\<Your_Host\>/web/v1/notifications/advertising/edit\) allows web users to edit an existing advertisement inthe database.
+\(\<Your_Host\>/web/v1/notifications/advertising/edit\) allows web users to edit an existing advertisement in the database.
 It receives the following parameters:

 | **Name**     	|   **Type**   	| **Required** 	| **Description**                                                  	|
 |--------------	|:------------:	|:------------:	|------------------------------------------------------------------	|